IaC Lab 3 -- Using GitLab CI to run Ansible playbooks and build new IOS XE Virtual Routers

 # 2. Ensure the required directories exist.

-# 3. Create symbolic link to the masters directory.
+# 3. Create symbolic links to the masters directory.

-# 5. Configure the hypervisor switch ports using the configuration file.
+# 5. Apply the hypervisor switch ports configuration.

-# 6. Save and fetch the switch configuration output for debugging.
+# 6. Save and fetch the switch configuration output.

 - name: PREPARE LAB ENVIRONMENT